Skip to main content

 5. Intelligence Compounds

 Lessons sync to the central library.
-Pattern discovery tooling surfaces candidate patterns through statistical significance testing, embedding-based clustering, and feature importance analysis.
-A curation team validates these candidates through backtesting, confirms statistical robustness, and encodes proven patterns into shared skill files that all agents receive.
+Pattern discovery tooling surfaces candidate patterns through feature importance analysis, unsupervised clustering across market regimes, and statistical validation with multiple-comparison correction.
+A curation team validates these candidates through backtesting, confirms robustness, and encodes proven patterns into shared skill files that all agents receive.
 When a skill file improves, every agent in the network improves simultaneously.

 ChannelFrictionValueDescription